telerik/winforms-docs/cloud-integration/aws/connect-to-data-in-the-cloud/dynamodb.md

 End Function
 ````

-We can use the above method to iterated the documents and get the data.
+We can use the above method to iterate the documents and get the data.
 Here is the code along with the business object.

 ````C#
 private void radButton1_Click(object sender, EventArgs e)